Amidst this backdrop of cultural and political change, a major energy crisis hit the U.S., grinding many aspects of American life to a halt.

 Because of these considerations, the lowering of thermostats was done on a voluntary basis.
 While there was no official mandate for some of Nixon’s requested actions, by December, electricity use decreased by 10%, and gas consumption dropped by 9%.

 Although the U.S. made it through its first energy crisis, it was far from unscathed; however, lessons about energy usage and energy independence were learned.

-In 1975, legislation passed that created the Energy Policy and Conservation Act, enacting the first standards for fuel efficiency in automobiles.
-Two years later, the administration under President Carter created the Department of Energy.
-And in January of that year, when the nation faced a natural gas shortage, President Carter asked Americans to lower their thermostats once again, but three degrees cooler than his predecessor asked for — a chilly 65 degrees.
+In January of that year, when the nation faced a natural gas shortage, Carter asked Americans to lower their thermostats once again by three degrees cooler than his predecessor asked – a chilly 65 degrees.